PowerAndSweetLife/IGOguide/README.md

 Booking application for a client in Bordeaux

+## Introduction
+IGOguide is a booking application developed for a client in Bordeaux.
+This README provides instructions on how to install and use the application.
+## Prerequisites
+Make sure you have Node.js and npm installed.
 ## Automatic installation

 Install all packages
 ```bash
   npm install
 ```
 ## Manual installation
 Install React Native Async Storage